techBoolo/fullstack2022app/README.md

 Country

-uses an [API](https://restcountries.com) to get information about countries type in the search field to get a specific country
+uses an [API](https://restcountries.com) to get information about countries

+type in the search field, to get a specific country info